A man sitting at a table with his head in his hands, looking stressed and overwhelmed

 Over time, with repeated exposure to pleasurable stimuli, the brain releases more and more dynorphin to counteract the high dopamine levels.
 This reduces the overall sensitivity of the brain's reward system, making it harder to feel pleasure from everyday activities and potentially leading to a cycle of increased substance use to reach the original high.

 Here’s the cycle many folks find themselves in: they drink to cope with an emotion, the effects of the drink wear off, and they’re left with the same (or heightened) emotional distress, leading them to drink again.
-It's a loop that can be hard to break, especially if the underlying emotional triggers aren’t addressed.
+It's a loop that can be hard to break, especially if the underlying emotional triggers aren’t addressed as we keep fighting the urge to drink.

 The good news?
 Just as our brain can create associations between emotions and drinking, it can also learn new associations.
 This means we can train the brain to link challenging emotions with healthier coping strategies — talking to a friend, indulging in a hobby, or simply taking a few deep breaths.
 We are ultimately in the driver’s seat as far as our response to emotions, and by understanding the reasons behind our cravings and building new, positive associations, we’re taking charge of our journey.